 Then you’re probably wondering how long it will take your fridge to cool down, and how you can speed up the process.
 Check out this article to find the answers to these questions and more!

-On average, a new refrigerator can take up to 24 hours to fully cool down to the right operating temperature.
-However, you are generally okay to put food in a new refrigerator after 3-5 hours.
-It’s best to confirm the temperature of the new fridge before moving your food over.
+On average, a full-sized refrigerator takes 12 hours to fully cool down to the right operating temperature.
+This can vary between 2-24 hours depending on the model and size.
+However, after 3-5 hours the refrigerator should be cool enough to place food in it.

 To make your fridge cool down faster:

 - Keep it a few inches from the wall

 - Cool food down before putting it in the fridge

 Has your brand new fridge just been delivered to your door?
 Then you’re no doubt wondering how you can cool it down as quickly as possible so that it’s ready for your groceries.
 The next section of this article will discuss the best tips for cooling your fridge in more detail.
 Make sure you take a look!